Gas Leaf Blower Ban in US States and Cities

 North Carolina

 Gas-powered leaf blowers have not been subject to statewide regulations in North Carolina.
-Despite the state’s cities discussing potential measures, there are currently no significant bans in place.
+Despite the state’s cities discussing potential measures, no significant bans are currently in place.

-General: Many cities, including several in North Carolina, have enacted general noise ordinances that ban the use of noisy machines, like construction equipment and leaf blowers, during late evening and early-morning hours.
+General: Many cities, including several in North Carolina, have enacted general noise ordinances that ban noisy machines, such as construction equipment and leaf blowers, during late evening and early morning hours.

 North Dakota